Successor Feature Representations: Additional Experimental Results

 Fig.~\ref{fig:results_total_reward} shows for each of the transfer learning experiments in the object collection and the racer environment the total return that each agent accumulated over all tasks.
 Each dot besides the boxplot shows the total return for each of the 10 repetitions.
 The box ranges from the upper to the lower quartile.
 The whiskers represent the upper and lower fence.
 The mean and standard deviation are indicated by the dashed line and the median by the solid line.
 The tables in Fig.~\ref{fig:results_total_reward} report the p-value of pairwise Mann–Whitney U test.
 A significant different total return can be expected if $p < 0.05$.

-For the object collection environment (Fig.\ref{fig:results_total_reward} - a; b), $\xi$-learning (Xi) outperforms SFQL in both conditions, in tasks with linear and general reward functions.
-However, the effect is stronger in tasks with general reward functions where SFQL has more problems to correctly approximate the reward function with its linear approach.
-For the conditions, where the agents learn a reward model online (SFQL-R, Xi-R, MB Xi-R) and where the features are approximated (SFQL-$h$, CXi-$h$) the difference between the algorithms in the general reward case is not as strong due the effect of their poor approximated reward models.
+For the object collection environment (Fig.\ref{fig:results_total_reward},~a,~b), \sfrqlearning (\sfrql) outperforms \sfql in both conditions, in tasks with linear and general reward functions.
+However, the effect is stronger in tasks with general reward functions where \sfql has more problems to correctly approximate the reward function with its linear approach.
+For the conditions, where the agents learn a reward model online (\sfql-R, \sfrql-R, MB \sfrql-R) and where the features are approximated (\sfql-$h$, C\sfrql-$h$) the difference between the algorithms in the general reward case is not as strong due the effect of their poor approximated reward models.

-In the racer environment (Fig.\ref{fig:results_total_reward} - c) SFQL has a poor performance below standard Q-learning as it can not appropriately approximate the reward functions with a linear model.
-In difference CXi outperforms QL.
-Also in this environment for the conditions, where the agents learn a reward model online (SFQL-R, CXi-R) and where the features are approximated (SFQL-$h$, CXi-$h$) the difference between the algorithms is not as strong due the effect of their poor approximated reward models.
+In the racer environment (Fig.\ref{fig:results_total_reward},~c) \sfql has a poor performance below standard Q-learning as it can not appropriately approximate the reward functions with a linear model.
+In difference C\sfrql outperforms \ql.
+Also in this environment for the conditions, where the agents learn a reward model online (\sfql-R, C\sfrql-R) and where the features are approximated (\sfql-$h$, C\sfrql-$h$) the difference between the algorithms is not as strong due the effect of their poor approximated reward models.